-- Template Version (younger children): print the trunk template and the maple leaves template and paste the leaves on the tree.
+- Template Version (younger children): print the trunk template and the stars template and paste the stars on the tree.

 If you want a very well covered tree, print two copies of the stars template.
 Draw a picture to fill in the bottom of the